 - In-built safety relief valves are sometimes provided to prevent accidents in case of any unlikely coil failure.

-- The design shall be Self-draining to eliminate sample retention (the usual design is an inlet from top and outlet from bottom).
+- The design shall be Self-draining to eliminate sample retention (the usual design is an inlet from the top and an outlet from the bottom).

 Sample Cooler Ordering Information